 The room charge and taxes are deductible, as are laundry expenses, but additional personal charges such as gym or fitness center fees, and fees for movies or games are not deductible.

 You can deduct hotel charges for phone calls or use of a fax machine.

 5. You may not be able to deduct the cost of bringing a spouse on a business trip

 The cost of bringing a spouse, child, or other person along on a business trip is considered a personal expense and is not deductible.
 But if you can prove that the other person is employed by the business and is performing substantial business-related tasks while on the trip (taking minutes at meetings or meeting with business clients) you may be able to deduct the cost of this person's travel.

 6. You can deduct 50% of meal costs on a business trip.

 Although it would seem reasonable that meal costs on a business trip should be fully deductible, they are not.
-Meal costs are deductible at 50%, like entertainment expenses.
-Read more about meals and entertainment expenses as part of business travel.
-The 50% limit also applies to taxes and tips for business meals, cover charges, rent for a hospitality suite, and parking at a sports arena.
+Meal costs are deductible at 50%, but entertainment expenses are no longer deductible business expenses, effective with the 2018 tax year.
+The 50% limit also applies to taxes and tips for business meals.

 7. You may be able to deduct the cost of a cruise for a business trip, with certain limits.